appscode-cloud/docs/docs/platform/selfhost-setup/install/azure-marketplace.md

 If you encounter any issues during the deployment, please refer to our Official Documentation or contact with us.

-### 2. Visit the AppsCode Self-Hosted Page
+### 2. Visit the KubeDB Platform Self-Hosted Page

-Navigate to [AppsCode Self-Hosted](https://appscode.com/selfhost).
+Navigate to [KubeDB Platform Self-Hosted](https://appscode.com/selfhost).
 Here you will find your previously generated self-hosted installers. <br>
 Click on the `Create New Installer` button to get started.

 ### 3. Choose Deployment Mode And Environment